serkanhaslak/n8n-nodes-docuseal/README.md

 Three nodes are included in this package to cover all DocuSeal integration needs:

 1. **DocuSeal** - A regular node to perform CRUD operations on DocuSeal resources:
-   - Templates: Get list, create from PDF
+   - Templates: Get list, get a template by ID
-   - Submissions: Create, get details
+   - Submissions: Create, get details, list submissions with filters, delete submissions, send email notifications
-   - Submitters: Update details and values
+   - Submitters: Update details and values, get submitter by ID, list submitters with filters

 2. **DocuSeal Trigger** - A webhook trigger node to start workflows based on DocuSeal events:
    - Submission created